OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* `?`

 > The containing function must return either an option type or `any`, and *expression* must be an option type.
-If *expression* is the `Some` variant, then it evaluates as the inner value, otherwise, this will cause the function to return `None`.
+If *expression* is the `Some` variant, then this expression returns the inner value, otherwise, this will cause the function to return `None`.

 *expression* `+` *expression*